buntingsoftware/plugin-magento2/README.md

 This module uses composer for installation, simply add "bunting/personalisation-m2" to the `requires` section of your composer.json file and run `composer install`.

+After creating an account with Bunting through the module (or logging in), the cache must be for the Javascript to be injected in to your website.

 ## Support

 Module version support may be found [on the Bunting Core package](https://bitbucket.org/bunting-software/bunting-magento-2-core)